 Number of Positions

 US applicants must be board-eligible or board-certified in radiology, as well as have a License to Practice Medicine in New York State before the start of the fellowship.
 Foreign applicants must obtain ECFMG certification, a clinical visa, and a Limited Permit or a full License to Practice Medicine in New York State prior to the fellowship.
-MSKCC does sponsor H-1B visas.
+MSKCC sponsor H-1B and E-3 visas for this program.